How Much Education Might You Need to Become a Chef?

 Discover Fewer Techniques

-In a restaurant, you’ll only learn the techniques you need to execute that restaurant’s menu.
+In a restaurant, you may only learn the techniques you need to execute that restaurant’s menu.
 You may have to spend years at a variety of restaurants to learn the same number of skills you could learn in a much shorter time in a culinary arts program.

 Not All Restaurants Maintain the Same Standards

-While many restaurants do focus on high levels of sanitation, food quality, and good kitchen habits, not all are as diligent.
+While many restaurants do focus on a high level of sanitation, food quality, and good kitchen habits, not all are as diligent.
 If you find yourself in a lax kitchen, you may not even realize you’re picking up bad habits until you move on to your next position.

 Chef working in a kitchen and showing his plate